symbol/symbol-docs/source/getting-started/setup-workstation.rst

 Getting test currency
 *********************

+When announcing a transaction, accounts have to pay an :ref:`associated cost <fees>` to provide an incentive to those who validate and secure the network and run the infrastructure.
+This cost is paid in ``cat.currency`` mosaics, the default network token.

-Now that you have created an account, request ``cat.currency`` units to the **testnet faucet**.
-You will need to have currency to interact with the blockchain because every action costs a fee in order to provide an incentive for those who validate and secure the network.
+Now that you have created your first account account, try to request ``cat.currency`` units to the **testnet faucet**.

 1. Copy the account's address you got in the previous step and paste it in the faucet.

-2. Then, click the button “CLAIM!”.
+2. Click the button “CLAIM!”.

-3. After the transaction gets confirmed, check if you have received cat.currency using the command-line tool.
+3. After the transaction gets confirmed, check if you have received ``cat.currency`` using the command-line tool.

 .. code-block:: bash